-Wage & Hour Orders: Of course, California employers are subject to the minimum requirements of the Federal Fair Labor Standards Act.
-But, California’s minimum wage and overtime requirements exceed Federal Standards.
-In addition, California policies concerning tipped employees varies considerably from Federal Law:
+Wage and hour orders: California employers are subject to the minimum requirements of the Federal Fair Labor Standards Act.
+But, California’s minimum wage and overtime requirements exceed federal standards.
+In addition, California policies concerning tipped employees varies considerably from federal law:

-3. Split-Shift, Premium Pay: When an employee works a split shift, (1) one hour’s pay at the minimum wage must be paid in addition to the minimum wage for that workday, except when the employee resides at the place of employment.
+2. Split-shift, premium pay: When an employee works a split shift, one hour’s pay at the minimum wage must be paid in addition to the minimum wage for that workday, except when the employee resides at the place of employment.

-4. Tips & Tip Pooling: Tipped income is the exclusive property of the tipped employee.
+3. Tips and tip pooling: Tipped income is the exclusive property of the tipped employee.
 Employers or their agents may not take tipped income nor credit tipped income against wages.
 California employers may not pay tipped employees a sub-minimum wage.
 In California, a reduction, directly or indirectly, of an employer’s minimum wage obligation by virtue of tips received by an employee is absolutely prohibited.
 However, subject to certain restrictions, employer-mandated tip pooling, for equitable distribution of tip income, is not prohibited.
 Requiring tipped employees to make a tip pool contribution of 5% to 15% of total tips received by an employee is reasonable and customary.
 One restriction on employer-mandated, tip pools is that “agents” of the employer, such as managers, leads, or anyone else who in any way supervises, directs or controls the acts of other employees, for any period of time, may not participate in the tip pool.
 Another restriction is that only employees who customarily receive tipped income by virtue of their position participate in the pool.
-An employer’s failure to abide by these restrictions has become fertile ground for class-action litigation.
-As simply one example, in April, 2008, Starbucks was ordered to repay California barristas $86.7 million plus interest because supervisors shared a portion of tips left in jars.
+An employer’s failure to abide by these restrictions has become fertile ground for class action litigation.
+As simply one example, in April 2008, Starbucks was ordered to repay California baristas $86.7 million plus interest because supervisors shared a portion of tips left in jars.

-6. Because of the risk of litigation arising from employer tip policies, I encourage you to contact my office to review your policies and procedures for tipped employees.
+5. Because of the risk of litigation arising from employer tip policies, you are encouraged to contact CE Smith Labor Law to review your policies and procedures for tipped employees.

-7. Cal.
-Overtime Pay Requirements: Unless a specified exemption applies, time worked in excess of (8) eight hours in one day or in excess of (40) forty hours in a week or for the first eight hours of work on the seventh day must paid at the rate of one and one-half (1.5) times the employee’s regular rate of pay.
-Any work in excess of (12) twelve hours in a single day or in excess of (8) hours on the seventh day must be compensated at the rate of two times (2.0) the employee’s regular, hourly rate of pay.
+6. California overtime pay requirements: Unless a specified exemption applies, time worked in excess of eight hours in one day or in excess of 40 hours in a week or for the first eight hours of work on the seventh day must be paid at the rate of one and one-half times the employee’s regular rate of pay.
+Any work in excess of 12 hours in a single day or in excess of eight hours on the seventh day must be compensated at the rate of two times the employee’s regular, hourly rate of pay.

-8. Other Exemptions to Overtime Pay Requirements: An employer who misclassifies an hourly-paid employee as a salaried employee may inadvertently commit numerous violations of State and Federal wage and hour laws.
+7. Other exemptions to overtime pay requirements: An employer who misclassifies an hourly paid employee as a salaried employee may inadvertently commit numerous violations of state and federal wage and hour laws.
 A legal review of such classifications is strongly recommended to avoid fines, penalties and other liability for misclassifications.

-9. Meal and Rest Periods: An employer must provide the opportunity for an off-duty meal period of at least (30) thirty minutes to every employee who works more than (5) five hours daily, with a paid, (ten) minute rest period for every four hours worked.
-This means, for example, that a full-time employee, who works (8) hours per day, must have the opportunity for at least one, off-duty meal period and two, paid rest periods each day.
-The California Supreme Court recently granted review of the Appellate Court’s decision in the Brinker case.
-The Appellate Court in Brinker had previously ruled, in part, that employers must only offer such breaks to their employees, not ensure that such breaks are actually taken.
+8. Meal and rest periods: An employer must provide the opportunity for an off-duty meal period of at least 30 minutes to every employee who works more than five hours daily, with a paid, 10-minute rest period for every four hours worked.
+This means, for example, that a full-time employee, who works eight hours per day, must have the opportunity for at least one, off-duty meal period and two, paid rest periods each day.
+The California Supreme Court recently granted review of the appellate court’s decision in the Brinker case.
+The appellate court in Brinker had previously ruled, in part, that employers must only offer such breaks to their employees, not ensure that such breaks are actually taken.
 Because of the Supreme Court’s grant of review, the Brinker decision has been depublished and is no longer valid.
 Employers may no longer rely on the Brinker decision to determine whether their meal and rest period policy complies with California law.
-Employers should contact my office for guidance and assistance on this issue.
+Employers should contact CE Smith Labor Law for guidance and assistance on this issue.

-Classifying Workers as “Contractors,” vs. Employees: California takes a dim view of employers who seek to classify their workers as contractors instead of employees.
-The State can and does prosecute employers who misclassify their employees as contractors in an effort to avoid tax withholding, or Workers Compensation Insurance and the like.
-It can and does report such conduct to Federal agencies for separate investigation, and can also issue a Stop-Work Order that will shut your business down.
+Classifying workers as “contractors” vs. employees: California takes a dim view of employers who seek to classify their workers as contractors instead of employees.
+The state can and does prosecute employers who misclassify their employees as contractors in an effort to avoid tax withholding, or workers’ compensation insurance and the like.
+It can and does report such conduct to federal agencies for a separate investigation and can also issue a stop-work order that will shut your business down.
 It is absolutely essential that you obtain a legal review before implementing a business model that classifies workers as “independent contractors.”